 At its lakeside, there are two bathing establishments, both popular meeting points in summer: the Summer World Strandperle and the Forest Pool Sonja.
 The water temperatures rise up to 20 degrees C, which means that a jump into these waters represents a real refreshment on hot summer days.
 At the western lakeside, however, there is a protected area of 3 hectares which can be reached in a plesant walk on a gravel path, starting from the Scharnitz road: the Reither Moor.

 The flora of this high moor comprises creeping willows and peat bogs as well as dwarf-pines.
 What makes this area so special is also the sundew, which is a carnivorous plant.
-By the way, in the surroundings, there are two more lakes.
-On the one hand Lake Weidachsee in Leutasch, and on the other hand Lake Mösern at the Wildmoos plateau, which is venue for a natural phenomenon: every few years, on the meadows, two lakes (Lake Wildmoos and Lake Lottensee) arise, in order to disappear in autumn.
+By the way, in the surroundings, there are two more lakes: the Weidachsee in Leutasch and Lake Mösern at the Wildmoos Plateau, which is venue for a natural phenomenon.
+Every few years, on the meadows, two lakes (Lake Wildmoos and Lake Lottensee) arise, in order to disappear in autumn.

-Altitude: 1,180 m asl
+Altitude: 1,180 m a.s.l.

 Surface: 6.7 hectares

 Length: 650 m

 Water sports: pedalo-ing, standup paddleboarding